keijiro/Skinner/README.md

 A *Skinner model* is a simplified variant of a mesh asset that only has vertices and skin weights.
-All topological data of triangles are removed, and also overlapped vertices are stripped when converted from an original mesh.
+All topological data of triangles are removed, and also overlapped vertices are stripped out when converted from an original mesh.

 ### Skinner Template

 A *Skinner template* is a pre-built mesh asset that provides vertices and topological data to the effect renderers.
-For instance, a *Skinner particle template* has thousands of particle instances that are placed at the world origin; A *Skinner particle renderer* moves them at run time.
+For instance, a *Skinner particle template* has thousands of particle instances that are placed at the world origin; A *Skinner particle renderer* will move them at run time.

 Skinner Component Classes
 -------------------------

-*Skinner* also provides some component classes to handle these asset at run-time.
+*Skinner* also provides some component classes to handle these asset during run time.

 ### Skinner Source

-The *Skinner Source* component is a subsystem that converts a deformed skinned mesh into baked data.
-This data will be provided to multiple *Skinner Renderers*.
+The *Skinner source* component is a subsystem that converts a deformed skinned mesh into baked data.
+This data will be provided to multiple *Skinner renderers*.

-### Skinner Renderer
+### Skinner Renderers

-The *Skinner Renderer* components are special types of mesh renderers that deform a *Skinner Template* based on data provided from *Skinner Source*.
+The *Skinner renderer* components are special types of mesh renderers that deform a *Skinner template* based on data provided from a *Skinner source*.
 Then it creates some interesting special effects.

 How To Set Up
 -------------